pacificclimate/climate-explorer-frontend/README.md

 ### Notes

+#### Jenkins

+To be filled

 ##### Configuration, environment variables, and Docker

 It is best practice to configure a web app externally, at run-time, typically using environment variables for any simple (atomic, e.g., string) configuration values.

 Here we run into a problem introduced by CRA:
 CRA injects environment variables only at _build time_, not at run time.
 ["The environment variables are embedded during the build time.
 Since Create React App produces a static HTML/CSS/JS bundle, it can’t possibly read them at runtime."](https://facebook.github.io/create-react-app/docs/adding-custom-environment-variables).

 We containerize our apps with Docker.
 A natural approach to deploying apps with Docker is to build the app as